What Is the Best Soil For Gardenia – Perfect Soil Mix For Gardenias

 Test the soil after mixing to ensure a suitable pH level.

 If you need to add peat moss to change the soil’s pH, avoid creating a soil mound.
-Peat moss, when clumped together, causes water clogging, which can kill your gardenias.
-Opt for installing drain tiles instead.
+When clumped together, peat moss causes water clogging, which can kill your gardenias.
+Instead, install drain tiles.

 Potting Gardenias: Should You Mix Your Own Soil?